weinbergerlab/synthetic-control/README.md

 # Synthetic Control
+#GETTING STARTED:
+#Save all of the files to your desktop and open the synthetic_control_run.R file.
+Set the working directory as the "main analysis components" folder.
+To use the sample Brazil data (found in Datasets for PNAS), use all of the default settings, or specficy your data file.
+Change the dates as needed to set the training and evaluation periods.

-##Analysis
+##Analysis files
+If you want to dig deeper, the functions and analysis code are found in the folder "main analysis components."
 The analysis code is split into several different files.
 The code in "synthetic_control_run.R" provides a template for defining initial constants, running analyses, and generating reports.
 The minimum files needed to run an analysis are the "synthetic_control_analysis.R" and "synthetic_control_functions.R", which contain the analysis code and functions necessary to run the analysis.
 Make sure these files, along with any additional code files, are in the same directory.
 See the table below for a short description of each file.

 | File Name | File Dependencies | Details |
 | --- | --- | ------------ |